morkusporkus/TabletopPowerTools/README.md

-# DMPowerTools
+# TabletopPowerTools

-Playground to learn Maui/Blazor.
-Goal is to create helpful tools for tabletop DMs DM Power Tools is a Maui application with the hope to alleviate some hassle with managing combat for a DM.
+Tabletop Power Tools is a Maui/Blazor application playground that aims to alleviate the hassle of managing combat for tabletop GMs.

 The Creatures can be imported from [Tetra-Cube Statblocks](https://tetra-cube.com/dnd/dnd-statblock.html) and managed internally.